siemens/kas/docs/userguide.rst

         The refspec that should be used.
 If ``url`` was specified but no ``refspec`` the revision you get depends on the defaults of the version control system used.
+        You can specify a specific commit ID or a floating branch as ``refspec``.
+To avoid that a commit ID can be replaced by a branch of the same name in upstream, only use commit IDs with their full length (40 characters for SHA-1, 64 for SHA-256).
+Note that SHA-1 commit IDs can still be subject to hash collision attacks.

     * ``path``: string [optional]
         The path where the repository is stored.